cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 We will see in :numref:`Chapter {number} <table-creation-chapter>` how this function can be used to automatically record the date in a newly created row.

-.. index:: NULL, three value logic
+.. index:: NULL - SQL, three value logic - SQL

 NULL
 ::::